Embed Your Webchat Channel

 <iframe id=”webchat-iframe”</iframe>

-then the url in the snippet should be changed to:
+The URL in the snippet should be changed to:

 https://{webchat-endpoint-url}&target_id=webchat-iframe